scotthitch/wordle_solver/README.md

 - You'll first be shown a list of all possible words
 - You will then be given a 'best guess' word to cut down this list
-- Some of the words in this list aren't valid in Wordle.
-So there is a y/n prompt for if a word is valid
-- If a word is invalid, you'll be given a new reccomendation
-- Once you've found a valid word, input the 5 results as follows (e.g. 'nymmn'):
+- Input the 5 results as follows (e.g. 'nymmn'):
-  - y: yes. (a green letter)
+  - y: yes (a green letter)
   - n: no (a grey letter)
   - m: maybe (a yellow letter)
-- Keep going with these reccomendations until your possible word list is small
+- Keep going with these reccomendations until the 'possible words' is small
-- You can use your judgement to select from the possible word list your answer
+- Enter your final answer from the 'possible words' list